reklamasieciowa/sygnalizuj/wp-content/plugins/contactic/readme.txt

 === Contact Form 7 Database + | CFDB+ ===
-Contributors: contactic
+Contributors: contactic,mouveo,francois86
 Tags: CF7,Contact form 7,CFDB,contact form,database,contact form database,save contact form,form database,contactic
 Requires at least: 4.0
-Tested up to: 5.0.2
+Tested up to: 5.1
 Requires PHP: 5.4.45
-Stable tag: 1.0.5
+Stable tag: 1.2.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Saves submitted form data to the database.
-Export the data to a file or use shortcodes to display it.
+Saves all your messages from Contact Form 7...
+Export data to a file or use shortcodes to display them.
 Get statistics as well as track your contacts.

 == Description ==
 ### CONTACT FORM 7 DATABASE + : BACKUP & STATS

-Contact Form 7 Database + saves contacts form submissions and provides admin pages and shortcodes to view, track and display the data with stats.
+Contactic saves all your messages from 15 Contact Form plugins and more (with a shortcode).
+You can export data to a file (CSV, XLS, Google Sheet...) or even display them online.
+You can track your contacts and know if they are useful or not, handle or not...
+You can see quickly your progress thanks to statistical graphs.
+More than 50 features are included in Contactic!

 > With CFDB+, secure your forms and get stats, quickly and easily!